 Want to try an ice bath?
 Use cold water from the tap with some trays of ice cubes, and submerge yourself within 20 minutes of the exercise.
 But be aware of the shock cold water can have on the body - it’s not for everyone!

 You could also try Contrast Water Therapy (CWT) to treat the pain.
 Submerge yourself in cold water to contract the blood vessels, then move to warmer waters so the veins expand to overcompensate, bringing a rush of blood filled with nutrients to help injured tissues recover.

 6. Eat right!

 Healthy eating and fitness go hand-in-hand.
 You can’t have one without the other and expect to hit your fitness goals, so be sure to fill your belly with the right nutrients that will give you energy, strength and the healing powers to reduce any DOMS!

-- Anti-inflammatory foods: Manuka honey, nuts (almonds and walnuts are fab), seeds, green leafy vegetables, blueberries, strawberries, oranges, olive oil.
+Anti-inflammatory foods: Manuka honey, nuts (almonds and walnuts in particular), seeds, green leafy vegetables, blueberries, strawberries, oranges, olive oil.